HubertRyanOfficial/clean-my-car/README.md

 # Clean My Card (Occupop)

 This README provides detailed instructions on how to install, configure, and run a React application using Vite.
-It also includes steps to run unit tests using the `npm run test` command.
-Be sure to follow all the steps carefully.

 ## Prerequisites